carreuky/vibrant/README.md

 - HTML -to develop the structure off the page

-- CSS - to style the User Interface
+- Boostrap  - to style the User Interface
 - Ruby on Rails - To build backend
 - Postgre SQL - To create Database
 - ReactJS - Building component based UI